-Item Number 5.
+Item Number 6.
 Alien Registration Number (A-Number) (if any).
-An Alien Registration Number (A-Number) is a number assigned by the former Immigration and Naturalization Service (INS) or U.S. Citizenship and Immigration Services (USCIS).
+An Alien Registration Number (A-Number) is a

+(INS) or U.S. Citizenship and Immigration Services (USCIS).
 People with A-Numbers can locate the number on their INS or USCIS-issued documentation.
 If the intending immigrants you are sponsoring have not previously been in the United States or have only been in the United States as tourists, they may not have A-Numbers.